Shanghai stainless steel extends losses as raw material prices fall

-The current stainless steel market can be described as "high cost, low profit, strong supply, and a with weak demand", Huatai Futures analysts wrote in a note, adding that consumption is sluggish due to the COVID-19 outbreak.
+The current stainless steel market can be described as "high cost, low profit, strong supply, and weak demand", Huatai Futures analysts wrote in a note, adding that consumption was sluggish due to the COVID-19 outbreak.

-Other steel products on the Shanghai bourse were range-bound after Monday's plummet, with construction material rebar SRBcv1, for October delivery, dipping 0.1% to 4,858 yuan a tonne.

-Hot rolled coils SHHCcv1, used in the manufacturing sector, fell 0.6% to 4,934 yuan per tonne.
+Other steel products on the Shanghai bourse also extended falls, with construction material rebar SRBcv1, for October delivery, ending down 0.7% to 4,829 yuan a tonne.
+Hot-rolled coils SHHCcv1, used in the manufacturing sector, fell 1.2% to 4,907 yuan per tonne.

-China's Premier Li Keqiang told a State Council meeting on Monday that the country should watch economic impact from domestic and external factors that have exceeded expectations, and policy measures need to be implemented in the first half to stabilise prices and economic fundamentals.
+Chinese Premier Li Keqiang told a State Council meeting on Monday that the country should watch the economic impact from domestic and external factors that have exceeded expectations, and policy measures need to be implemented in the first half to stabilise prices and economic fundamentals.

-Benchmark iron ore futures on the Dalian Commodity Exchange DCIOcv1, for September delivery, declined 0.9% to 823 yuan a tonne, extending losses into the third straight session.
+Benchmark iron ore futures on the Dalian Commodity Exchange DCIOcv1, for September delivery, declined 2.5% to 809 yuan a tonne, extending losses to the third session.

 Spot prices of iron ore with 62% iron content for delivery to China SH-CCN-IRNOR62, compiled by SteelHome consultancy, fell for a fourth consecutive session and stood at $139 a tonne on Monday, the lowest since end-February.